 For those that think I am making a fortune raising these puppies lets do the math.
 That turns out to be about 2 dollars an hour for the eight week.
 Which goes not include the cost to feed them healthy home made food or the cost of the vet/ wormers bills or the cost of the laundry supplies and propane to dry all the bedding.
 The $2 an hour does not include the cost for to feed and care for the adults all years long or any of the cost for health testing.
 Let consider my lost wages for my CDL driving job or photography jobs ranging where I make close to 25.00 and hour.
 Being the puppy nanny is a wonderful job although it does not pay a living wage it does cover the cost to keep my Dane pack healthy and well taken care of.
 I hope you can see I do this for the love of my Great Danes and to produce healthy puppies.
 I attempt to do everything above and beyond what is required.
 Yes I might a able make a profit if I breed them back to back or if raised them outside in the dirt where I did not have to constantly clean the bedding or attempt to keep them clean , or maybe if I feed them crap dry food and did not feed them anything healthy or home made, or if I sent them home at six week before the hardest part of the training/pooping began but I do not raise them that way.
 If I raised them like most backyard breeders then I might be able to offer lower prices.
 I am 24/7 the puppy nanny, I feel like a run a nursery without the help of diapers.
 I have not had one day go by while I am raising puppies that I do not have poop on my hands, the bedding, the washing machine, and the floor.
 It is not as easy as it appears to be, some tend to think it is all puppy love and kisses, but it is mostly puppy poop that keeps me busy.

 So this is how the wait list works.
 I email everyone when the puppies are born.
 If you fall in love with one of them then, I put a hold on that puppy until two weeks.
 At three weeks, I want you to come and meet the puppies and parents before you make the final decision.
 If I have one you love then at that time I will take a 500.00 deposit to continue to hold that puppy for you.
-I rarely take deposit money before three weeks old.
+I rarely take deposit money before two weeks old.

 I always try to update pictures every week and send puppy updates.
 That way you can see how much the puppies grow each week and share the pictures with family and friends.
 After three weeks old, I open houses so you can come visit, play, socialize, and bond with your puppy.
 I only place my puppies in loving pet homes.
 I do not offer full registration for breeding.
 We normally set up puppy play dates on the weekends but make exceptions for out of state visitors.